amir2000.nl photography logo

 Exposure: 1/640 sec | ISO: 200 | Aperture: f/4.0 | Focal Length: 200 mm | © amir2000.nl

-Amsterdam in summer turns the water into a stage.
+Amsterdam in summer turns the water into a stage where small scenes unfold in quick beats.

-Black and white strips the scene to movement and light.
+Black and white strips the story to movement and light so shape and timing stay honest.

-Shot on the Canon EOS R5 Mark II in bright overcast light.
+Shot on the Canon EOS R5 Mark II in bright overcast light to hold texture on water and skin without glare.

-Takeoff from wooden deck into an Amsterdam canal as a swimmer watches, black and white
+Takeoff from wooden deck into an Amsterdam canal as a swimmer watches, bright overcast light and clean edge

 Camera: Canon EOS R5 Mark II | Lens: EF70-200mm f/2.8L IS III USM